riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 - What do I get with Astra DB?
 - What are guardrails and how do they affect databases?
 - What changes do I need to connect my application to Astra DB?
-- Create an Astra database
+- How to Create an Astra database with the UI

 # Guide
 ## 1  What do I get with Astra DB?